Electric susceptibility: Definition for linear dielectrics

-In materials where susceptibility is anisotropic (different depending on direction), susceptibility is represented as a matrix known as the susceptibility tensor.
+In materials where susceptibility is anisotropic (different depending on direction), susceptibility is represented as a tensor known as the susceptibility tensor.
 Many linear dielectrics are isotropic, but it is possible nevertheless for a material to display behavior that is both linear and anisotropic, or for a material to be non-linear but isotropic.
 Anisotropic but linear susceptibility is common in many crystals.